Box Breathing Technique: 4 Easy Steps To Calm Your Mind and Body

 One of the primary effects of sympathetic activation is an increase in breathing rate.
 This rapid breathing is a natural response intended to enhance oxygen intake, preparing the body for increased physical activity to confront the perceived threat.

-what does box breathing do
+box breathing technique

 Research has shown that breathing slowly at a rate of six breaths per minute, as opposed to faster rates like 15 breaths per minute, can help in reducing the body’s response to increased carbon dioxide levels and decreased oxygen levels in healthy individuals.